chrisrollins/Shuriken/README.md

 Shuriken is primarily a learning project for myself.
 It provides most of the basic functionality for a web server.
 It was inspired by Flask (for Python) and Express (for Node).
 The goal is to make it very simple to use so that even new web developers can use it.

 Shuriken does not enforce any particular organization pattern for the program, nor does it provide custom types.
 Instead, it provides its functionality through static methods.
+This may change to allow for thread agility in the future though.

 Shuriken is multithreaded.
-Each request is handled by a separate thread using an AsyncCallback.
+It currently features concurrent listener threads scaling with the number of CPU threads.
+I plan to add some thread agility in the future.

 # Usage
 ## Default system paths: